Bulgaria and weapons of mass destruction

 Bulgaria has developed weapons of mass destruction, most notably chemical weapons.
 Chemical weapons production was concentrated in Smyadovo.
-As of 2016, Bulgaria does not possess any weapons of mass destruction.
+As of 2025, Bulgaria does not possess any weapons of mass destruction.

 Missile program

 The People's Republic of Bulgaria had a significant missile arsenal, including 67 Scud (Elbrus), 50 Frog (Luna) and 24 Spider (Oka) ballistic missiles.
 Since the Soviet Union planned to rapidly deploy its own nuclear weapons in Bulgaria in case a war broke out, the missiles were not armed with warheads, but only prepared to launch Soviet weapons.

 The SS-23 systems had conventional warheads plus a WMD launching capability.
 The nuclear missile launching pads and equipment were dismantled in 1991.
 The first missile brigade was created in 1961.
 In 1994, the country bought 46 conventional warheads for its Scuds from Russia.
 All Scud, Frog and Spider missiles were destroyed in 2002.
-Currently Bulgaria operates a dozen Scarab launchers, but information over the exact number of missiles is classified.
+Currently, Bulgaria operates a dozen Scarab launchers, but information over the exact number of missiles is classified.
 They are all armed with conventional warheads of 160 kg each.

 Chemical weapons

-Information over Bulgaria's chemical weapons is scarce.
-The only known chemical weapons production facility is located near Smyadovo, which now produces chemicals for civilian purposes.
+Information on Bulgaria's chemical weapons is scarce.
+The only known chemical weapons production facility was located near Smyadovo, which now produces chemicals for civilian purposes.
 The country ratified the Chemical Weapons Convention in 1994 and begun dismantlement in 2000.